curumonkey/lianopy/README.md

 pip install -e .
 ```

-Navigate to the folder you want to share Use the cd (change directory) command to move into the directory you’d like to make available on your local network.
+Navigate to the folder you want to share.
+Use the cd (change directory) command to move into the directory you’d like to make available on your local network.

 For example, on Windows:
 ```bash